Users table

 Now you could easily add a Button, but it would be nice to include a user icon for editing profile info, therefore add a Container instead and set a background and border.

 Inside the container, add an Icon, selecting user-fill and set the Size and Color.
-Then add a Paragraph component with the text 'Edit my profile'.
+Then add a Paragraph component with the text 'Create my profile'.

-Step 3 - Edit my profile side panel
+Step 5 - Create/Edit my profile side panel

 Select the Container and click Define actions beside the On click setting.
 Add the Open Side Panel and select the side panel in the dropdown.